jon314159/IS601850/readme.md

 git push – "pushes" a commit, adding your code to remote repo

 git pull – pull latest code from remote repo

+git branch - displays what branch you are using